David Patrick, Dean, Old Main 530, 360-650-3170

 - Serve as member of comprehensive examination committee

-- Serve as second or third member of a thesis or graduate project committee
+- Serve as second or third member of a thesis, dissertation or graduate project committee

-- Serve as a chair of a thesis committee on the condition that the Associate Gradate Faculty Member has a terminal degree and at least two committee members are Graduate Faculty Members.
+- Serve as a chair of a thesis or dissertation committee on the condition that the Associate Gradate Faculty Member has a terminal degree and at least two committee members are Graduate Faculty Members.

 Nomination and Renewal

-If the candidate meets the Eligibility requirements outlined above, the Department Chair will submit a nomination form and vita to the Graduate Dean.
+If the candidate meets the Eligibility requirements outlined above, the Department Chair will email a request and vita to the Associate Dean of the Graduate School.
 Appointments are continuing as long as the duties performed comply with the terms and conditions of the faculty member’s contract.

 Affiliate Graduate Faculty Membership